IheomaNwuzor/Forecasting-and-modelling-with-Excel-dataset/README.md

 # Forecasting-and-modelling-with-Excel-dataset
 ## This project developed a reliable oil import forecasting and modelling system using statistical and time series methods.
 Experimented with different forecasting techniques such as SMA, Experimental Smoothing, Naïve forecasting, and Linear Regression and identified the most accurate model for predicting future oil imports.
-This project provides actionable insight forecasting future oil imports, enabling better decision-making for stakeholders in business strategising and enhancing profitability.
+The project further provided actionable insight forecasting future oil imports, enabling better decision-making for stakeholders in business strategising and enhancing profitability.

 # Introduction